splamei/sky/SKY.CHANGELOG.md

 This file is to track each version and changes.
 If you want exact dates for changes, check out `SKY.CHANGES.md` instead.

+# v1.0.1

+Based on Misskey v2026.9.0

+## Syncs

+- Synced with Misskey version 2026.9.0 and merged changes

+## Changes

+- Changed the embed colour from MIsskey's Green to a purple colour
+- Changed the name in the about overview (about instance) page to use the name Splamei Sky instead of Misskey

 # v1.0.0

 Based on Misskey v2026.7.0